Intended for all Bachelor students registered for the minor Responsible Innovation.

 Debate the role of technological innovation in relation to the value of human well-being.

 Develop a cogent ethical argument applying course theory to a case study of technological innovation.

 Attendance in this course is mandatory.
 In case of no-show, the tutor should be informed about your absence prior to the actual seminar session.
 Moreover, this course cannot be successfully completed by students that were absent more than twice.

 Individual Assignment (40%)

-Take home examination with closed questions (20%)
+Take home examination with open questions (20%)

 The final mark of the course is established by determining the weighted average

 If the end grade is insufficient, it is possible to take a resit examination for the individual assignment and the take home examination.
 The faculty rules relating to participation in resit examinations can be found in article 4.1 of the faculty Course and Examination Regulations (OER).